hoegaarden/go-bthome/README.md

 ## Status

-- incomplete:
-  - I only implemented what I needed for my sensors
+- incomplete: I only implemented what I needed for my sensors
-  - Encryption is not implemented at all
 - PoC: This is just a quick & dirty PoC, use at your on risk

+## Encryption

+Encrypted packets can be read, the decryption [as documented][crypt] has been implemented.

+For Shelly devices you can use the [Shelly BLE Debug Android app][bleApp] to encrypt your sensor.
+The sensor will then be provisioned with a random encryption key.
+After encryption you can "Read" the device and can find the key in `settings.encryptionKey`, this should be a 32 character string (16 byte hex encoded).
+This key can then be used with this parser by adding it and the sensor's MAC via the `AddEncryptionKey` method.

+Encryption for one sensor is implemented in the [cmd/bluezScan][exampleBluez].

 ## Examples